johnwcowan/r7rs-work/PortOperationsCowan.md

 As an alternative to creating custom Scheme ports, this SRFI provides for clean interfaces between the world of ports and the more flexible world of [SRFI 158](http://srfi.schemers.org/srfi-158/srfi-158.html) generators and accumulators.
-In what follows, *operation* is a procedure with side effects that takes a port as its last argument; if it is a write operation, it takes th
+In what follows, *operation* is a procedure with side effects that takes either a port (for input) or an object to write and a port (for output).

 `(input-operation->generator `*operation* [ *port* ]`)`